Lumière et humidité : trouver le bon équilibre pour tes plantes d'intérieur - Verdeia

 🌼 In summary

-A successful plant interior is a balance between suitable light, sufficiently humid air, measured watering, and aerated substrate.
-Observe, adjust little by little, and your plants will reward you with healthy and sustainable growth.
+A successful plant interior is a balance between suitable light, sufficiently humid air, measured watering, and airy substrate.
+Observe, adjust little by little, and your plants will reward you with healthy, lasting growth.

 🌱 To go further

-Discover on Verdeia.eu our plants adapted to each type of light and our maintenance accessories (sprayers, clay balls, humidifiers…).
+Discover our indoor plants suited to every type of light and our maintenance accessories (sprayers, clay balls, humidifiers…).

 Because a balanced urban jungle starts with a harmonious environment.